 Farm workers come in at the highest risk of on-the-job injury, according to the BLS, which defines the animal production industry as “raising and fattening animals on ranches, farms, and feedlots for eventual sales as products.”
 In 2015, the animal production industry reported 6.6 injuries for every 100 workers, or 6.6 percent.

 2. Nursing and Residential Care

 Nurses and other health care workers are the second most likely to be injured on the job.
 The BLS reported injuries for 6.5 out of 100 people in this industry, which was a total of around 165,000 people.
-Another statistical point to this industry is that employees of state- or government-run facilities were nearly twice as likely to be injured at work than employees of private facilities, with 11.7 injuries per 100 state or government workers.
+Another statistical point to this industry is that state- or government-run facility employees were nearly twice as likely to be injured at work than employees of private facilities, with 11.7 injuries per 100 state or government workers.

 3. Couriers and Messengers

 The BLS defines couriers and messengers as people who pick up and deliver items within a business or directly to other businesses, traveling by “foot, bicycle, motorcycle, automobile, or public conveyance.”
 Within this employee group, there were 6.4 injuries per 100 workers reported in 2015, for a total of nearly 30,000 injuries.

 4. Wood Product Manufacturing

 Manufacturers working with wood in 2015 saw injury rates of 5.9 injuries per 100 workers, or nearly 6 percent.
 According to the BLS, this category of jobs includes any business that involves sawing, planing, shaping, assembling, and laminating wood products that start from logs.